 Making Bone Broth Starts With The Bones

 First, choose the bones for your stock.
-You can use leftover roasted turkey or chicken carcass or beef or pork bones from the butcher.
-Just be sure and roast the butcher bones in the oven first.
-For this stock, I simply cooked oxtails in the oven at 350 degrees for half an hour with no seasoning.
+You can use leftover roasted turkey or chicken carcass, or beef or pork bones from the butcher.
+Just be sure to roast the butcher bones in the oven first.
+For this stock, I simply cooked the oxtails in the oven at 350 degrees for 30 minutes with no additional seasoning.

-Truth be told, I'm not there, yet.
-For now, I'll add a mixture of beef and chicken broth for more collagen.
+Truth be told, I'm not there yet.
+For now, I'll add a mixture of beef and chicken broth to increase the collagen content.
 That'll work!

-The preparation for this stock can't be simpler.
-Cut up the larger vegetables in half (without peeling) and smash the garlic (leave the skins on) adding the rest of the ingredients with them into the pot before pouring the water in.
+The preparation for this stock is as simple as can be.
+Cut the larger vegetables in half (without peeling) and smash the garlic (leave the skins on).
+Add the remaining ingredients to the pot, along with the garlic, and then pour in the water.
 Close the lid, and turn on the pot.

 Just set it and let it!
 The pot does the rest.
-If you're cooking under pressure it will take a couple of hours.
-If you're slow cooking it will take 18 to 24 hours.
-You want to get every ounce of benefit out of those bones so plan ahead.
+If you're cooking under pressure, it will take approximately two hours.
+If you're slow cooking, it will take 18 to 24 hours.
+You want to get every ounce of benefit out of those bones, so plan ahead.

-After the stock is cooked, you need to strain it.
+After the stock is cooked, it needs to be strained.
 Either with a sieve and/or through a piece of cheesecloth.
-Then let it cool and store in a sealed glass jar in the refrigerator or freeze in ice trays for easy storage in zip-top bags like half-gallon Ziplock bags.
+Then let it cool and store it in a sealed glass jar in the refrigerator or freeze it in ice trays for easy storage in zip-top bags like half-gallon Ziplock bags.

 A rich, healthful stock made with roasted beef, pork, or chicken bones in the pressure cooker or slow cooker.
-Sip it hot or use in recipes like soups and stew, even gumbo!
+Sip it hot or use it in recipes like soups, stews, and even gumbo!

 - Total Time: Up to 24 hours